 The festival program will be held in Russian or English.
 If needed, they will be translated into Finnish, English, and Russian.

 Festival will be organised in two locations, Oranssi and Ulrika.
 Address of Oranssi is Kaasutehtaankatu 1, rakennus 11.
 It is in a walking distance from metro stations Sörnäinen and Kalasatama.
-Program will be in Oranssi in the daytime in Saturday 12th of June, and in Sunday 13th of June.
+All workshops and lectures of the festival will be organised in Oranssi.

 In Saturday evening, there will be party in Ulrika, Leppäsuonkatu 11.
 Ulrika is located in the basement of Domus Gaudium, and closest metro station is Kamppi.